Surgically Regrow Lost Bone

 Patients undergoing distraction osteogenesis will be scheduled for two separate surgeries.
 In the first surgical procedure, the distraction device is placed across a cut area of bone.
 By turning the pin in the distraction device at precise intervals and distances, the patient will slowly stretch the bone segments apart over the next 7–14 days.
-In the six to eight weeks that follow, the patient must allow time for the regenerated tissue to heal and turn into strong, new bone.
+In the 6–8 weeks that follow, the patient must allow time for the regenerated tissue to heal and turn into new bone.
 Once this new bone has hardened, the device is removed in a second, short surgical procedure.

 If you are interested in finding out if distraction osteogenesis may be an option to correct your facial defect, please contact us.
 Our office staff is happy to set up an initial consultation with one of our skilled surgeons.
 At Utah Surgical Arts, we work hand in hand with our patients to ensure that they achieve the surgical results that they desire.